Suakin: Ancient

-Suakin was likely Ptolemy's Port of Good Hope, Limen Evangelis, which is similarly described as lying on a circular island at the end of a long inlet.
+Suakin was likely Ptolemy's Limen Evangelis (Latin for "Port of Good Hope"), which is similarly described as lying on a circular island at the end of a long inlet.
 Under the Ptolemies and Romans, though, the Red Sea's major port was Berenice to the north.
 The growth of the Muslim caliphate shifted trade first to the Hijaz and then to the Persian Gulf.

 Medieval

 The collapse of the Abbasids and growth of Fatimid Egypt changed this and Al-Qusayr and Aydhab became important emporia, trading with India and ferrying African pilgrims to Mecca.
 Suakin was first mentioned by name in the 10th century by al-Hamdani, who says it was already an ancient town.
 At that time, Suakin was a small Beja settlement, but it began to expand after the abandonment of the port of Badi to its south.
 The Crusades and Mongol invasions drove more trade into the region: there are a number of references to Venetian merchants residing at Suakin and Massawa as early as the 14th century.